DavidFowler/flank-demo/README.md

 # Step 1: Start the data stream

-You have two choice below to create a sensor data stream; NiFi or command line.
+You have two choices below to create a sensor data stream; NiFi or command line.

 ## Nifi (optional)